apluslms/aplus-manual/m07_admin/02_settings.rst

 **Menu url**: if an external service is configured for this menu item in the Service setting, then a URL starting with ``/`` overwrites path in service URL and extends it otherwise.
-Otherwise, a URL starting with ``/`` is absolute within A+ relative to the course path otherwise.
-Note that URL entered here can not include scheme or domain.
+Otherwise, a URL starting with ``/`` is absolute within A+ and relative to the course path otherwise.
+Note that the URL entered here can not include scheme or domain.

 .. admonition:: Examples of menu urls